-Another place where you can find the molds inside your house is the kitchen.
+Another place where you can find the molds inside your house is the kitchen (see also ‘How to Get Rid of Bad Smell in Kitchen Cupboards‘).
 The molds can be found in refrigerators, microwaves, stoves and underneath the sink so make sure that you look into these places.
 In addition to this, the trash can is also the source of these tiny microbes as these provide the required conditions for their expansion.

 Although the molds are not commonly found in bedrooms they can grow on the mattress, windows, window sills, and potted plants so make sure you check the bedroom thoroughly.

 - Living Room

 Mold can grow on windows, furniture, and the fireplace of your living room and create an unhealthy environment for your family.
 Therefore you must take a good look at your living room before moving on to other places.

 - Attic, Basement, and Garbage